maximmax42/Discord-CustomRP/README.md

 * Traditional Chinese (thanks to [westxlu](https://linktr.ee/westxlu))

 If you want to help translate the app to your language, please go to the [POEditor project page](https://poeditor.com/join/project?hash=2jq0i7ANr1).

-## Feedback
-If you have any problems with the app, please check out [FAQ](https://github.com/maximmax42/Discord-CustomRP/wiki/FAQ) first.
-If it doesn't help, or you have suggestions on making the app more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.